OS-SFT/0-OS-SFT-OVERVIEW/README.md

 - **Phase 5**: Organisaitonal Risk Models: credit risk, market risk, collateral risk, liquidity risk, operational risk, etc
 - And so forth ...

-Below is further information on the structure of this site and the history of OS-SFT.

-We hope you find this an enjoyable and valuable resource on your sustainability journey!
---

 # Structure of the GitHub Site
 - [0] [OS-SFT OVERVIEW](https://github.com/FD-SustainableFinance/l0l-OS-SFT-OVERVIEW/blob/main/README.md) (this page)
   - [0.1] [OS-SFT HISTORY](https://github.com/FD-SustainableFinance/-0.1-OS-SFT-OVERVIEW-this-page-/blob/main/README.md)